stefanieklogan/Homework5DayPlanner/README.md

 <a name="code"></a>
 ## Building the code & JQuery

-* The two most challenging portions of the page were 1) past/present/future code and 2) save & display with array in LS.
-DOM traversal understanding was required.
+* The two most challenging portions of the page were:
+    * past/present/future code
+    * display appointment from lS in the right hour column

 <a name="proud"></a>
 ## What I'm proud of most

 * I am so proud of myself for being able to write the html needed and then working with jQuery to get to the same result.
-I am also proud of myself for figuring out the hourArr and putting a relationship between 3 PM & 15 to solve for assignment requirements.
+I am also proud of myself for establishing one array to keep track of data vs splitting them apart.
+I'm proud of establishing a relationship between 3 PM & 15 to solve for several assignment requirements.

 * I appreciate the reduced amount of formatting this assignment needed.
 Instead, my focus was the backend and functionality built where the eye cannot see.

 * Line 100 of my script.js was probably the most eye-opening.
 My mind knew what was needed but I had yet to use/interact with .eq and _ in code.
+I'd scoured internet sites and articles but I wasn't searching for the right information.
 Partnering with a peer helped bring together what I'd not yet known how to-do.

 <a name="future"></a>
 ## Future state